Bekalah/tesseract-bridge/README.md

+# ⊞ Tesseract - tesseract-bridge

+**Alchemical Correspondence:**
+- Element: N/A
+- Planet: N/A
+- Metal: N/A
+- Symbol: ⊞

+---

+# ⊞ Tesseract - tesseract-bridge

+**Alchemical Correspondence:**
+- Element: N/A
+- Planet: N/A
+- Metal: N/A
+- Symbol: ⊞

+---

+# ⊞ Tesseract - tesseract-bridge

+**Alchemical Correspondence:**
+- Element: N/A
+- Planet: N/A
+- Metal: N/A
+- Symbol: ⊞

+---

+# ⊞ Tesseract - tesseract-bridge

+**Alchemical Correspondence:**
+- Element: N/A
+- Planet: N/A
+- Metal: N/A
+- Symbol: ⊞

+---

 # tesseract-bridge
 Central connector for the Cathedral of Circuits.
 It now runs as a pure JSON API so other repos can stay synchronized without a front-end.